Aetherinox/obsidian-plugin-template/README.md

 <br />

-Once you have added some code and are ready to build, go back to your command prompt / terminal and run the following command in your profile folder:
+Once you have added some code and are ready to build, go back to your command prompt / terminal and run the following command in your project folder:

 ```shell
 npm run build